dills122/Snips/Readme.md

 * `fetch` - `fetch <name> [language]` fetches a snippet and adds it to your clipboard
   * language - optional parameter to fetch a snippet by language, if not used the results will return the first snippet of the given name
 * `setup` - `setup` launches an editor for you to place your config json into, which will setup app       environment variables and user info.
+   * print - optional flag that will print out your current config settings to console (Coming next PR)

 ## Storage Options